BALIST0N/HogsOfWarEditor/README.md

 done :
+- when adding new entity to map, create correct collision boxes
 - manage to export character model with skeleton (.hir)
 - manage to export character model with skeleton + animations/motionCapture (.mcap)
 - tempoary: export 7 dummy model with team colors (replacing characters to export)